IviweBooi/BoxCar2D_DNA_DECODER/README.md

 ## Project Overview

-This project converts the compressed genetic representation of a **BoxCar2D** car into a synthetic DNA sequence.
+This Script converts the compressed genetic representation of a **BoxCar2D** car into a synthetic DNA sequence.
 The DNA sequences can be saved in **FASTA** format for further analysis or sequence alignment using tools like **MEGA**.

 The main goals of the project are: